Arignir/Hades-Tests/README.md

 # Hades-Tests

-🔥 A bunch of tests for Nintendo Game Boy emulators.
+🔥 A bunch of tests for Nintendo Game Boy Advance emulators.